Topic: Using Mechanical Turk and Qualtrics to Crowdsource Tasks and Surveys

 Speaker: Alfredo García

 The idea of “crowdsourcing” has increasingly been used in a variety of settings.
 With the help of social media, we can now crowdsource funds, software coding, information, and a variety of other tasks.
 But how can a scholar put crowdsourcing to use in his/her own work?
-This talk will focus on using Qualtrics, a survey-generating website, and Amazon Mechanical Turk (AMT), a popular crowdsourcing website, to field surveys and collect hard-to-get information.
+This talk will focus on using Qualtrics, an online survey-generating software platform, and Amazon Mechanical Turk (AMT), a popular crowdsourcing website, to field surveys and collect hard-to-get information.
 Of particular interest in this session will be the use of AMT for running experimental survey designs.
+(Free Qualtrics accounts arevavailable for Princeton University members through the Princeton Survey Research Center.)

 Alfredo (Alf) Garcia is a third-year doctoral student in the sociology department.
 His research interests lie in the sociology of religion, and his current work covers two main fields: the study of the nonreligious in the United States and the intersection of religion, money, and financial decision-making.